ernestng11/touchpoint-prediction/README.md

 XGBoost F1-Score (Micro): 0.9678972712680578

 I will pick the final XGBoost model since it gives significantly higher F1-score and accuracy.
-We can also easily control overfitting by further tuning the reg_alpha value in our XGBClassifier().
+We can also easily control overfitting by further tuning the reg_alpha value in our model.

 ## Model Deployment

+I included a pickle file for further deployment of the model into FlaskAPI in the future!